Child Support Lawyers

 Connecticut & New York Child Support Attorney

 When a couple has made the difficult decision to get a divorce, one of the biggest concerns is maintaining the quality of life their children always have enjoyed after they have terminated their relationship and started two separate households.
 In order to do this, the courts follow carefully constructed guidelines, discussed in more detail below.
-Heidi E. Opinsky and her colleagues at the New York and Fairfield County divorce firm, are committed to not just meeting your expectations, but to exceeding them.
+Heidi E. Opinsky is an experienced Connecticut and New York child support attorney and is committed to not just meeting your expectations, but to exceeding them.
 As such, we apply our many years of legal experience to provide you with the utmost care, respect and dedication when representing your interests.

 In both Connecticut and New York, child support is paid to the custodial parent in order to provide the child with the following:

 - The basics of living, including food, clothing and appropriate housing